Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Encodings for Compressing Sparse Tensors

-\mysubsubsection{Compressed Sparse Column (CSC)} CSC is similar to CSR, except that the NZ elements in tensors are stored column-wise \cite{gustavson1972some, duff1986direct, saad1990sparskit}.
-For a CSC-coded tensor, an array $val$ contains all NZ values (ordered column-wise); array $idx$ stores the row indices of each NZ value; array $ptr$ contains information about total NZs in each column.
-Fig. \ref{fig::sparse-data-encodings}(g) shows CSC coding for tensor $T$ of Fig. \ref{fig::sparse-data-encodings}(a).
-The storage overhead and hardware cost for encoding/decoding tensors in CSC format are similar to those for CSR.
-Like CSR, processing tensors in CSC format can be efficient when tensors exhibit high sparsity.
-Therefore, accelerators including EIE \cite{han2016eie} and Sticker \cite{yuan2018sticker} process high-sparsity tensors in CSC format.
+\mysubsubsection{Compressed Sparse Column (CSC)} CSC is similar to CSR, except that NZs are stored column-wise \cite{saad1990sparskit}.
+As Fig. \ref{fig::sparse-data-encodings}(g) shows, an array $val$ contains NZs (organized column-wise); $idx$ stores their row indices; $ptr$ informs about the total NZs in each column.
+The storage overhead and hardware costs for encoding/decoding tensors in CSC format are similar to those for CSR.
+Accelerators, including EIE \cite{han2016eie} and Sticker \cite{yuan2018sticker}, processed high-sparsity tensors with CSC format.

-To alleviate high storage overhead of CSR or CSC formats due to storing $idx$ and $ptr$ arrays, a few accelerator designs use additional encoding formats for the metadata $idx$ or $ptr$.
+For alleviating the high storage overhead of CSR or CSC formats due to storing $idx$ and $ptr$ arrays, a few accelerators further encode the metadata $idx$ or $ptr$.
 For example, EIE \cite{han2016eie} and EyerissV2 \cite{chen2019eyeriss} encode $idx$ in RLC such that elements in $idx$ indicate zeros between column indices of NZs (similar to $run$ in RLC for NZ values).
-Fig. \ref{fig::sparse-data-encodings}(h) provides an example for such RLC-coded CSC with additional step-processing on row index array.
-Values '2' and '5' have column index of '0' and '1', respectively, which can be encoded as '0' and '0' because there are no leading zeros before NZs '2' and '5'.
-If the first column of $T$ would have been (0, 2, 0, 0, 5), then the row indices for '2' and '5' will be encoded as '1' and '2'.
-Similarly, for CSR or CSC formats, $ptr$ can be relatively indexed.
-For example, for populating $ptr$, instead of storing a total number of NZs in the columns cumulatively, we can store the NZs in each column.
-So, $ptr[i]$ can store the number of NZs in each column.
-Thus, for a large tensor with moderate or high sparsity, such relative indexing can reduce storage requirements considerably.
-Note that such relative indexing requires additional step-processing on the metadata.
-Therefore, compressing a sparse tensor in CSR or CSC format with such relatively-indexed or RLC-coded metadata can result in triple-step processing on the metadata during decoding, and therefore additional hardware cost (due to further arithmetic and logical operations).
+Fig. \ref{fig::sparse-data-encodings}(h) shows CSC encoding with such an RLC-encoded row index array.
+Values '2' and '5' have column index '0' and '1', respectively, which can be encoded as '0' and '0' since there are no leading zeros before NZs '2' and '5'.
+Similarly, if the first column of $T$ is (0, 2, 0, 0, 5), then the row indices for '2' and '5' can be encoded as '1' and '2'. $ptr$ can also be encoded likewise (store NZs per column instead of a cumulative number).
+However, encoding positions relatively requires additional step-processing on the metadata.
+Therefore, decoding a CSR or CSC encoded matrix with RLC-encoded metadata can require triple-step processing on metadata (additional hardware cost).